FrancescaRuberto/Pands-project/README.md

 - Finally, I printed the correlation coefficients for each pair of variables to observe their relationships.

 By performing correlation analysis, I aimed to understand the degree of association between different features of the iris dataset.
 This analysis helps in gaining insights into the dataset's structure and understanding how variables may influence each other.

+#### Observations
+From the correlation matrix, we can draw some conclusions about the relationships between variables in the Iris dataset:

+- Correlation coefficient between sepal length and width: The coefficient (-0.117) suggests a weak negative correlation between sepal length and width.
+This means that there's a slight tendency for sepals with longer lengths to have slightly narrower widths, but the relationship is not very strong.
+- Correlation coefficient between petal length and width: With a coefficient of 0.963, there's a strong positive correlation between petal length and width.
+This indicates that as petal length increases, petal width tends to increase as well, and vice versa.
+- Correlation coefficient between sepal and petal length: The coefficient (0.872) indicates a strong positive correlation between sepal and petal length.
+This means that there's a noticeable tendency for flowers with longer sepals to also have longer petals, and vice versa.
+- Correlation coefficient between sepal and petal width: With a coefficient of -0.366, there's a weak negative correlation between sepal and petal width.
+This suggests that while there may be some tendency for flowers with wider sepals to have slightly narrower petals, the relationship is not very strong.